-As the National Chair of the firm’s Diversity Initiative and the firm’s first Black full-equity principal, Ahmed is a vocal and influential advocate behind Fish’s longstanding commitment to building a more diverse workforce through recruiting and developing the careers of diverse attorneys.
+As the national chair of the firm’s Diversity & Inclusion initiative and the firm’s first Black full-equity principal, Ahmed is a vocal and influential advocate behind Fish’s longstanding commitment to building a more diverse workforce through recruiting and developing the careers of diverse attorneys.

 He is also a prolific speaker and lecturer on issues relevant to diversity and the patent bar.
 He is a long-time instructor for the National Institute of Trial Advocacy.
 Ahmed also has been a faculty member, guest lecturer and presenter at Howard University Law School, Catholic University Columbus School of Law, Temple Law School, Fordham Law School, and numerous seminars and conferences.

 Ahmed Davis, “Trailblazers in the Fight for Racial Justice and Diversity,” Corporate Counsel Business Journal, September 2020.

 Ahmed Davis, “Changing IP Laws, Changing Litigation Strategies: Understanding evolving IP trends is necessary for effective advocacy,” Metropolitan Corporate Counsel, April 4, 2016.

 Ahmed Davis and Priyam Bhargava, “How Globalization has Shifted the Paradigm of Diversity Inclusion in Intellectual Property Law,” Landslide Magazine, October 2015.

 “Constitution Day: Protests and Freedom of Speech,” speaker, American Bar Association (Virtual Meeting, September 2020).